evdcush/Chest/Awesomes/awesome_knowledge_mgmt.md

 # Mapping

 Most actually useable mapping software is proprietary and paid.
+This space is brutal and desperately needs more development.

 FLOSS options I've tried are generally either too simple, or too complex and look and feel like shit, and require a lot of "how to use" learning.